Launching my book in Kuala Lumpur

 Academic Achievements

-BSc Information System and Information systems
+BSc Information System and Information Systems

-Community leader
+1998: Community leader

-Community Representative
+1998: Community Representative

 The NDC funded capital projects included, among others, knocking down tower blocks and building new homes, improving schools, reducing crime and creating resources centers for the youth.